-There can be part of the bench top lower than the rest, perfect for little bodies to stand at but also sit at to do homework whilst being near you later on.
-A lower drawer or cupboard can be made ‘their’ cupboard with access to the kitchen items they are allowed to grab and use.
+There can be part of the benchtop which is lower than the rest.
+Perfect for little bodies to stand at but also sit at to do homework whilst being near you.
+A lower drawer or cupboard can be made as ‘their’ cupboard with access to the kitchen items they are allowed to grab and use.

 This gives them a sense of independence and confidence that they are able to help in the kitchen.

 Whichever way you decide to go, safety is important too.
-In the design phase, plan for sharp knives and glassware storage to be out of reach and inaccessible to kids, for example.
-You can discuss other options that can be incorporated with one of our professional designers.
+In the design phase, plan for sharp knives and glassware storage to be out of reach and inaccessible to kids.
+You can discuss other options that can be incorporated with one of our professional kitchen designers.

-Drawers that contain items children shouldn’t have, need to be lockable or child proof and, as suggested early, consider giving them a low drawer or cupboard that they can call their very own.
+Drawers that contain items children shouldn’t have need to be locked or child proofed and, as suggested early, consider giving them a low drawer or cupboard that they can call their very own.

 At Craftbuilt Kitchens we want you to have the perfect kitchen for your family situation.
 Contact us today to arrange a discussion with a designer for a kitchen that keeps toddlers and kids safe and happy.